 I stick to the whopping speed of 85km/h, and anyone who has driven with me can confirm my grandma-like driving technique, which is purely to lower our fuel use.
 All in all this lifestyle has dramatically reduced our carbon footprint, and it’s definitely one of the reasons why we continue to do what we do.

 What was the worst place you went to, and why?

 We’ve been to a couple of severely shitty places, but they always make for some of our favourite memories and the most classic campfire stories.
 If I had to pick though, free camping on the streets of Darwin — where the temperature didn’t drop below 35°c overnight, the air was thick with oversized mosquitos and the ocean off-limits thanks to the crocs — was a pretty unpleasant experience.

 What did you take that you never ended up needing?

-What is the one (or maybe top 5) piece of equipment that every van should have whilst on the road?
+What’s the one (or maybe top five) piece of equipment that every van should have whilst on the road?

 Next is some recovery gear — namely some 4WD tracks, an air compressor and a snatch strap.
 At some point you WILL get stuck, no matter how good you think you are at driving, and having a decent set of recovery gear could literally save your life.